(S/E) As you leave the Hamois OC car park, head right, along the flat, then downhill.

 (14) Turn right here, leaving the private track below.
 This brings you out onto a country road.

-(15) Turn left to pass in front of the Domaine de Chantraine, part of which is listed.
-Just before the next junction, look to your left at the artwork ‘Racine’.
-Already quite old, it marks the point where you join the main circular loop of the Sentiers d’Art.
+(15) Turn left to pass in front of the Domaine de Chantraine, part of which is a listed building.
+Just before the next junction, look to your left at the artwork "Racine".
+Already quite old, it marks the point where you join the main circular route of the Sentiers d'Art.

 (16) After your visit, continue along the road, then take the road uphill to the right.
 Now follow the white markings with the Red Rectangle and the "Sentiers d'Art" sign.
-At the first houses, take the path slightly to the left, uphill.
-At the top, turn left to stay on the ridge (known as a ‘tige’ in Walloon) until you reach the edge of a wood.
-Turn right, heading downhill, then slightly uphill to the left, to reach a campsite and the site of an art shelter (‘Tout encoquillé’), now destroyed, of which only the platform remains.
+At the first houses, take the path slightly to the left, going uphill.
+At the top, turn left to stay on the ridge (known as a “tige” in Walloon) until you reach the edge of a wood.
+Head right, downhill, then slightly uphill to the left, to reach a campsite and the site of an artistic shelter called “Dodoadère”, as well as a platform, ideal for a picnic.

-(17) Turn right here onto a sunken track that joins a busy road.
+(17) Turn right here onto a sunken path that joins a busy road.

 (19) This is where you leave the Sentiers d'Art trail (which follows this path) and continue along the Route de Dinant, towards the "L'Art de Vivre" hall and the church at Barvaux-Condroz.
 You are now following the GRP® 575 "À travers le Condroz" trail (red and yellow painted markings).
 At the church, stay on the main road, straight ahead, until you reach the last house, just before the village exit.